-Gummies are something that I’ve learned to keep on hand during busy periods!
-They are easy to eat when fatigue is high, are portable, kid-friendly, and can be modified to suit many ingredients and needs (have you tried these delicious turmeric gummies yet for inflammation and pain relief?).
-When you just can’t handle another cup of bone broth, try these Strawberry Rhubarb Gummies to satisfy your sweet tooth, your pie tooth, and your protein requirements, no sweat.
+While following the Autoimmune Protocol, I’ve learned to keep gummies on hand during busy periods!
+They are an easy snack when fatigue is high, they’re portable, kid-friendly, and can be modified to suit many ingredients and needs.
+(Have you tried these delicious turmeric gummies yet for inflammation and pain relief?).
+If you need a break from the bone broth, try these Strawberry Rhubarb Gummies!
+They’re sure to satisfy your sweet tooth and your protein requirements – no sweat.

 4 c. chopped rhubarb